-1 Table 4 1 did 11ddc Officir Activides
+Table 1 1 ala 11aa comon 7 tott 7 tota

-- Percentage of Facility Time Hours Spent on Trade Union Activities
+Percentage of Facility Time Hours Spent on Trade Union Activities

 0%

 c.
-Trustees' Indemnity
+Trustees' Indemnities

-The Trust has purchased insurance to protect all Trustees and Members of the Trust from claims arising from negligent acts, errors or omissions occurring whilst on academy business.
-This insurance provides cover up to £5 million for Trustees' liability in any one occurrence.
+The Trust has purchased insurance to protect all Trustees and Members if the Trust from claims arising from negligent acts, errors or omissions occurring whilst on Academy business.
+The insurance provides cover up to £5 million for Trustees' liability in any one occurrence.